unwastefultoday/ABOUT-ME/ABOUT ME.md

 - 👋 Hi, I’m @unwastefultoday
-- 👀 I’m interested in data sciences, AI and Machine Learning and their applications.
+- 👀 I’m interested in Data Sciences, AI, Machine Learning and their applications.
 - 🌱 I’m currently pursuing a BS in Computer Science from University of Delhi.

 - 📫 How to reach me -